All-Ireland League (rugby union): Previous winners

 § The title in 2013–14 was decided on final league position; there were no play-offs.

 Club statistics

-The All-Ireland League has been dominated by teams from Limerick (Shannon, Garryowen, and Young Munster) who have won 13 out of 29 titles.
-Teams from Munster have won 19 out of 29.
+The All-Ireland League has been historically dominated by teams from Limerick (Shannon, Garryowen, and Young Munster) who have won 13 out of 32 titles although no team from Limerick has won since 2009.
+Teams from Munster have won 20 out of 33.

-Teams

-Divisions for the 2022–23 season.